browserengineering/book/book/chrome.md

 [pseudo-class]: https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes

-*Bookmarks*: Implement basic *bookmarks*.
+*Bookmarks*.
+Implement basic *bookmarks*.
 Add a button to the browser chrome; clicking it should bookmark the page.
 When you're looking at a bookmarked page, that bookmark button should look different (maybe yellow?) to remind the user that the page is bookmarked, and clicking it should un-bookmark it.
 Add a special web page, `about:bookmarks`, for viewing the list of bookmarks.

-*Cursor*: Make the left and right arrow keys move the text cursor around the address bar when it is focused.
+*Cursor*.
+Make the left and right arrow keys move the text cursor around the address bar when it is focused.
 Pressing the backspace key should delete the character before the cursor, and typing other keys should add characters at the cursor.
 (Remember that the cursor can be before the first character or after the last!)

-*Multiple windows*: Add support for multiple browser windows in addition to tabs.
+*Multiple windows*.
+Add support for multiple browser windows in addition to tabs.
 This will require keeping track of multiple Tk windows and canvases and grouping tabs by their containing window.
 You'll also need some way to create a new window, perhaps with a keypress such as `Ctrl+N`.

-*Clicks via the display list*: At the moment, our browser converts a click location to page coordinates and then finds the layout object at those coordinates.
+*Clicks via the display list*.
+At the moment, our browser converts a click location to page coordinates and then finds the layout object at those coordinates.
 But you could instead first look up the draw command at that location, and then go from the draw command to the